Torrey Canyon oil spill: Aftermath

 The wreck is now largely broken up and is scattered over a wide area.

+The Royal Navy has two steering modes, Hand mode where the helmsman steers the ship keeping it on course and Auto Mode where the ship automatically steers itself on the course (monitored by the helmsman).
+If for some reason the ship needs to be returned to hand mode a button is pushed to switch to hand, if that fails the Wheel (Helm) is forced hard to Port or Starboard where it is taken out of Auto by an override switch, this switch is called the Torrey Canyon switch.

 In popular culture

 Botanist David Bellamy came to public prominence as an environmental consultant during the disaster.
 He made his first prominent TV appearances after publishing a report on the episode.
 He went on to be a leading environmental and nature campaigner for decades.

 In 1967 French singer Serge Gainsbourg wrote a song called "Torrey Canyon", about the disaster, which appears on the B-side of his single "Comic Strip" and on his 1968 album Initials B.B.